rowena-hutchins/notebooklm_experiments/experiment_log.md

   - **Steps**:
     1. Set up NotebookLM as a shared workspace.
     2. Test real-time co-editing and annotation among group members.
-  - **Expected Outcome**: A synchronized and collaborative environment where everyone has access to up-to-date information.
+  - **Expected Outcome**: A synchronised and collaborative environment where everyone has access to up-to-date information.

-- **Upload and Summarize Research Papers and Datasets**
+- **Upload and Summarise Research Papers and Datasets**
   - **Steps**:
     1. Upload research papers, textbooks, and datasets into NotebookLM.
     2. Use the AI to generate summaries and save these as notes for future reference.
-  - **Expected Outcome**: Summarized key points from lengthy documents, saving time for group members.
+  - **Expected Outcome**: Summarised key points from lengthy documents, saving time for group members.

 - **Generate Outlines for Research Projects**
   - **Steps**: